Azure/dfs-namespace-cluster-examples/dfs-namespace-cluster-example.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Run the powershell command in one of your DFS nodes “Get-ClusterResource $IPResourceName | Get-ClusterParameter” to make sure you have the cluster up and running.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Now the cluster must be ready to listen on port 59999.
-This step is needed for setting up the Load Balancer probe.
+This step is needed for setting up the Load Balancer probe, so that it redirects traffic only to the active node.
 Copy the following PowerShell script:

    ```powershell
    $ClusterNetworkName = "<MyClusterNetworkName>" # The cluster network name.
 Use Get-ClusterNetwork on Windows Server 2012 or later to find the name.